Nolicx/RadFiled3D/README.md

 - *CartesianRadiationField*: Segments a room defined by an extent of the room itself and each cuboid voxel into a set of voxels.
 Each voxel can be addressed by a 3D position (coordinate: x, y, z), a 3D index (number of the voxel in each dimension) or a flat 1D index.
 - *PolarRadiationField*: Segements the surface of a unit sphere into surface segments.
 Each segment (voxel) can be addressed by a 2D position (coordinate: theta, phi), a 2D index (number of the segment in each dimension) or a flat 1D index.

 Fields are then partitioned into channels (`VoxelGridBuffer`/`PolarSegmentsBuffer`).
 All channels share the same size and resolution.
 A channel is again partitioned into layers (`VoxelGrid`/`PolarSegment`).
-Each layer holds the actual voxel data and can be constructed from various data types (int, float, double, uint32_t, uint64_t, glm::vec2, glm::vec3, glm::vec4, N-D-Histogram).
+Each layer holds the actual voxel data and can be constructed from various data types (float, double, uint32_t, uint64_t, glm::vec2, glm::vec3, glm::vec4, N-D-Histogram (list of floats)).
 Additionally, a layer has a unit string assigned to it as well as a statistical uncertainty to perserve those information.

 ## Dependencies
 RadFiled3D comes with a possibly low amount of dependencies.
 We integrated the OpenGL Math Library (GLM) just to provide those datatypes out of the box and as GLM is a head-only library we suspect no issues by doing so.

-All C++ dependencies:
+All C++ dependencies (Will be fetched by CMake):
 - [GLM](https://github.com/g-truc/glm)

 All python dependencies: